Tornadoes of 2016: November 26 (Indonesia)

-November 27–30
+November 27–30 (United States)

-On November 27, a storm system produced two EF0s and an EF1 in South Central Nebraska, causing minor damage.
+On November 27, a storm system produced two EF0 tornadoes and an EF1 tornado in South Central Nebraska, causing minor damage.
 On November 28, the SPC issued an Enhanced risk of severe weather for Louisiana and Mississippi.
-Only one tornado touched down in the threat area, a brief EF0 that remained over a rice field near Marksville, Louisiana.
+Only one tornado touched down in the threat area, a brief EF0 tornado that remained over a rice field near Marksville, Louisiana.
 However, the surface low associated with system produced a few EF0 tornadoes in Iowa.
 Minor damage occurred in the towns of Radcliffe and Parkersburg, the latter of which was devastated by an EF5 tornado in May 2008.